-The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

-The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-358 62.00% \$25,100 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+358 62.00% \$25,100 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-353 61.00% \$24,125 с Institutional loan programs.
-0 0.00% \$0

-D State loan programs.
-4 1.00% \$7,752 E Private student loans made by a bank or lender.
-29 5.00% \$15,125
+353 61.00% \$24,125 С Institutional loan programs.
+0 0.00% \$0 D State loan programs.
+4 1.00% \$7,752

-Aid to Undergraduate Degree-seeking Nonresidents

-· Report numbers and dollar amounts for the same academic year checked in item H1 l Х Institutional need-based scholarship or grant aid is available s X Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid:
+E Pr rivate student loans made by a bank or lender.
+29 5.00% \$15,125 Aid • to Undergraduate Degree-seeking Non Report numbers and dollar amounts for the year checked in i tem H1 H6 ate your institution's policy regarding institutional ing nonresidents: scholarship and g rant aid for underg raduate degree- X X Institu utional need-based scholarship or grant aid is ava utional non-need-based scholarship or grant aid i utional scholarship or grant aid is not available provi titutional financial aid is available for undergradua de the number of undergraduate degree-seeking -based or non-need-based aid: 51 age dollar amount of institutional financial aid awa arded to undergrad duate degree- \$9,323 dollar amount of institutional financial aid awarde ing nonresidents: ed to undergradua te degree- \$475,502 H7 Chec k off all financial aid forms nonresident first-year financial aid applic cants must submit : ution's own financial aid form /Financial Aid PROFILE

-H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresidents:

-Average dollar amount of institutional financial aid awarded to undergraduate degreeseeking nonresidents:

-Total dollar amount of institutional financial aid awarded to undergraduate degreeseeking nonresidents:

-H7 Check off all financial aid forms nonresident first-year financial aid applicants must submit: